pico-cs/mqtt-gateway/README.md

 - consist of valid MQTT topic characters and
 - must not contain characters "/", "+" or "#"

-As the MQTT topics used by the gateway do have a common namespace for all objects an object name must be unique, meaning for example that a command station name cannot be used as a loco name.
 All conditions are checked by the gateway on start and in case of a violation the program prints the respective error message and stops execution.

 ### Embedded configuration files